Lyman Spitzer: Science

 Spitzer's brief time as a faculty member at Yale was interrupted by his wartime work on the development of sonar.
 In 1947, at the age of 33, he succeeded Russell as director of Princeton University Observatory, an institution that, virtually jointly with his contemporary and friend Martin Schwarzschild, he continued to head until 1979.

 Spitzer's research centered on the interstellar medium, to which he brought a deep understanding of plasma physics.
 In the 1930s and 1940s, he was among the first to recognize star formation as an ongoing contemporary process.
 His monographs, "Diffuse Matter in Space" (1968) and "Physical Processes in the Interstellar Medium" (1978) consolidated decades of work, and themselves became the standard texts for some decades more.

+In 1951, Spitzer invented the stellarator and proposed its development to the Atomic Energy Commission.
+The AEC accepted the proposal and this led to the creation of Project Matterhorn S in association with Princeton University.
+Spitzer was its founding director.
+In 1961 it was renamed as Princeton Plasma Physics Laboratory.
+Under his leadership it built several stellarators, culminating in the world's largest stellarator Model C in 1962.
+In 1967 Spitzer returned fully to astrophysics, and in 1970 the Model C was converted to the Symmetrical Tokamak.

-Spitzer was the founding director of Project Matterhorn, Princeton University's pioneering program in controlled thermonuclear research, renamed in 1961 as Princeton Plasma Physics Laboratory.
-He was an early proponent of space optical astronomy in general, and in particular of the project that became Hubble Space Telescope.
+Spitzer was an early proponent of space optical astronomy in general.
+He was involved in the Orbiting Astronomical Observatory launched by NASA in the late 1960s and early 1970s.
+This project ultimately led to the Hubble Space Telescope and the Spitzer Space Telescope.

 In 1981, Spitzer became a founding member of the World Cultural Council.